cfpb/design-system/docs/pages/data-visualization-1.md

   ### Color

   When used properly, color can help clarify relationships between data, provide emphasis for certain data points, and maintain a consistent brand voice.
-When used poorly, color can overwhelm the user, make the data confusing, and break with brand standards to appear inconsistent.
+When used poorly, color can overwhelm the user, make the data confusing, and break with brand standards.

   When using color, ensure the following.